 Administrative expenses of the Program are assumed to be paid through a combination of investment earnings and fees assessed on purchasers.
 Marketing expenses were excluded from the liabilities (present value of future administrative expenses) for current contract beneficiaries as it is assumed those costs should be applicable to future contracts.
-Administrative expenses are projected to increase by the rate of the inflation assumption of 2.50% for two years and then decline at the same rate the present value of benefits declines (combined with a 2.50% increase for inflation).
-The present value of future administrative expenses was determined to be equal to approximately 2.9% of the total liabilities.
+Administrative expenses are projected to increase by the rate of the inflation assumption of 2.50 percent for two years and then decline at the same rate the present value of benefits declines (combined with a 2.50 percent increase for inflation).
+(The increase for two years assumption was used in the prior valuation and reset at two years in the current valuation.)
+The present value of future administrative expenses was determined to be equal to approximately 2.2 percent of the total liabilities.